 Some call it acid.
 Others call it mellow yellow.
 The verbose call it lysergic acid diethylamide (LSD).
-Unlike other entheogens like psilocybin mushrooms or peyote, LSD is lab-synthesized—although it’s difficult for the layperson to know exactly what goes on behind the scenes in clandestine LSD laboratories.
+Unlike other entheogens like shrooms or peyote, LSD is lab-synthesized—although it’s difficult for the layperson to know exactly what goes on behind the scenes in clandestine LSD laboratories.
 Understandably, the legal status of LSD makes underground chemists less than transparent about their methods.
 But, if you’re wondering “how is LSD made, anyway?”, this humble guide offers a general picture.

 Who Made LSD?

-When Hoffmann first synthesized LSD, creating a synthetic psychedelic was certainly not his intention.
+When Hofmann first synthesized LSD, creating a synthetic psychedelic was certainly not his intention.
 Instead, he was following in the footsteps of other pharmaceutical chemists, who were exploring the potential of the ergot fungus (Claviceps purpurea) in medicine.
 Ergot is a parasitic fungus with an unusual history.
 The fungus, which most frequently inhabits rye grain, is responsible for waves of fatal poisonings that affected thousands of people during the middle ages.
 But, as far back as the 1500s, it was also used as an important medicine in midwifery.

-Hoffmann’s employer, Sandoz, a pharmaceutical company that’s still operating today, wanted to isolate potentially beneficial compounds from ergot to market as pharmaceutical medicine.
+Hofmann’s employer, Sandoz, a pharmaceutical company that’s still operating today, wanted to isolate potentially beneficial compounds from ergot to market as pharmaceutical medicine.
 And, they did.
 From ergotamine, Sandoz was able to create the drug Gynergen, which they marketed as a treatment for hemorrhage during childbirth, as well as an aid for migraines.
 But, their research didn’t stop there.

-In total, Hoffmann synthesized 25 different chemical compounds from the chemical constituents that were naturally present in ergot before landing on an unexpected jackpot.
+In total, Hofmann synthesized 25 different chemical compounds from the chemical constituents that were naturally present in ergot before landing on an unexpected jackpot.
 Number 25 was lysergic acid diethylamide (LSD).
-Hoffmann hypothesized that the compound was a circulatory and respiratory stimulant; a far cry from the entheogen that so many have come to revere today.
+Hofmann hypothesized that the compound was a circulatory and respiratory stimulant; a far cry from the entheogen that so many have come to revere today.
 It wasn’t until he accidentally dosed himself with the drug in 1943 did he realize that he had stumbled upon something with a far more unusual significance.

 When Was LSD Made Illegal?